Jilliane1993/Classification/README.md

 ## SQL, Exploration, Data Cleaning:

 I first created a postgresql database to complete some initial data exploration such as looking at the point at which further contact during the telemarketing campaign ceased to yield any term deposit sign-ups and which professions had the highest amount of sign-ups.
 I checked for null values and droped duplicate rows as well as began some feature engineering.
 UCI states the observations are ordered by date from May 2008-November 2010 so I was able to add in the year for each observation.
 I also created new features by binning existing features such as turning individual ages into age groups.
 As part of my data exploration I also graphed mulitple features looking at the imbalance between the number of people who did and did not sign up for a term deposit.
+My postgresql database creation, data exploration, and data cleaning can be found in [this notebook](Bank_sql.ipynb)

 ## Dealing with class imbalance: